alyph/Samsara/doc/topics/realm.md

 #### destiny points

-- destiny points are used in power actions and events that alter the trajectory of the history
+- destiny points are used in powerful actions and events that alter the trajectory of the history
   - these events are usually considered as occur by random chance
   - think these as divine intervention
 - destiny points come from many sources